itebram/SwiftTestsCourse/README.md

 # SwiftTestsCourse
 A Swift App with XCTest, Quick and Nimble.
-Learn Unit Tests
+Learn Unit Tests.